silentpete/vagrant-box-process-centos/README.md

     sudo yum -y update
     ```

-1. Add desired applications
+1. Add required applications

     ```none
-    sudo yum -y install bzip2 gcc kernel-headers kernel-devel wget vim
+    sudo yum -y install bzip2 gcc kernel-headers kernel-devel wget

     sudo reboot
     ```

-    > Note: while in the virtual machine, prior to saving it as a box, this would be a good time to add in other packages you may want such as: docker-ce, htop, httpd-tools, git, maven, ruby, ansible
+    > Note: while in the virtual machine, prior to saving it as a box, this would be a good time to add in other packages you may want such as: docker-ce, htop, httpd-tools, git, maven, ruby, ansible, vim
 1. Install the HashiCorp public key (authorized_keys)

     ```none